-7.1 The OHTN will disclose to authorized OHTN Staff and to Research Project Pls (or their Research Project Team members) only that OCS Data which has been approved for collection, use and/or disclosure in accordance with Parts 5 or 6 above.

-7.2 The OHTN will disclose approved OCS Data in a release format that provides OCS Participants with the greatest possible protection of their privacy and confidentiality while still meeting the administrative and/or research purposes for which the collection, use and/or disclosure of OCS Data have been authorized.

-7.3 A risk of residual disclosure exists for the purposes of these Policies if it is reasonably foreseeable in the circumstances that the OCS Data proposed or authorized for release could be used, either alone or with other information, to reveal previously unknown information about an OCS Participant or participants including the identity of one or more OCS Participants.

-7.4 OCS Data elements considered to present an increased risk of residual disclosure of OCS Participants are listed in Appendix J. To minimize any risk of residual disclosure to OCS Participants presented by these data elements, the OHTN's Standard Release format for OCS Data will disclose each data element-only in a categorized format, meaning that the data pertaining to each such element have been aggregated for observation and/or release in minimum cell sizes of six (6).

-7.5 The OHTN will prepare and release OCS Data to authorized OHTN Staff, and Project Study Pls (or Research Project Team members) only in Standard Release format unless:
+- 7.1 The OHTN will disclose to authorized OHTN Staff and to Research Project Pls (or their Research Project Team members) only that OCS Data which has been approved for collection, use and/or disclosure in accordance with Parts 5 or 6 above. - 7.2 The OHTN will disclose approved OCS Data in a release format that provides OCS Participants with the greatest possible protection of their privacy and confidentiality while still meeting the administrative and/or research purposes for which the collection, use and/or disclosure of OCS Data have been authorized. - 7.3 A risk of residual disclosure exists for the purposes of these Policies if it is reasonably foreseeable in the circumstances that the OCS Data proposed or authorized for release could be used, either alone or with other information, to reveal previously unknown information about an OCS Participant or participants including the identity of one or more OCS Participants. - 7.4 OCS Data elements considered to present an increased risk of residual disclosure of OCS Participants are listed in Appendix J. To minimize any risk of residual disclosure to OCS Participants presented by these data elements, the OHTN's Standard Release format for OCS Data will disclose each data element-only in a categorized format, meaning that the data pertaining to each such element have been aggregated for observation and/or release in minimum cell sizes of six (6). - 7.5 The OHTN will prepare and release OCS Data to authorized OHTN Staff, and Project Study Pls (or Research Project Team members) only in Standard Release format unless: - 7.5.1 the release of OCS Data in Conditional Release format has been specifically authorized in writing in accordance with these Policies; or - 7.5.2 the release of OCS Data is to an OHTN Staff Scientist in accordance with section 6.6.1 above. - 7.5.3 the release of OCS Data is to an authorized student/trainee.
+The student/trainee must:

-7.5.1 the release of OCS Data in Conditional Release format has been specifically authorized in writing in accordance with these Policies; or be specifically authorized by the OHTN Scientific & Executive Director in writing, be supervised by an OHTN Staff Scientist, be trained by authorized OHTN Staff on how to prepare a Standard Dataset, and have their OCS Standard Dataset reviewed by authorized OHTN Staff, and documented in the Request for Off-Site Data Use by Students/Trainees Form as listed in Appendix K.
+be specifically authorized by the OHTN Scientific & Executive Director in writing, be supervised by an OHTN Staff Scientist, be trained by authorized OHTN Staff on how to prepare a Standard Dataset, and have their OCS Standard Dataset reviewed by authorized OHTN Staff, and documented in the Request for Off-Site Data Use by Students/Trainees Form as listed in Appendix K.